I Want to Be Happy

 - God owes me.
 I put in my time, I’m in church, I tithe, I do my best to forgive people when they are rude to me.
 I’ve done my bit—why doesn’t God reward me?

 - If I get it, I’ll be happy.
 (This is that game we talked about a minute ago.)
 But this is a flawed way of thinking.
 Prosperity and contentment don’t always go together.
 Rich people are unhappy, too.
-I’m reminded of an old joke: They say money can’t buy happiness, but I’d rather cry in a mansion… But many times when our circumstances change our discontent changes along with them.
-We are unhappy at one level and unhappy at the next level (and on and on it goes).
+I’m reminded of an old joke: They say money can’t buy happiness, but I’d rather cry in a mansion… But many times, when our circumstances change, our discontent changes along with them.
+We are unhappy at one level and unhappy at the next level (and on it goes).

 - I know what is best for me.
 This is one of the biggest lies most of us use, even if we don’t realize it.
 We get into trouble when we try to plot our own course to happiness rather than following God’s course to contentment.
 But contentment isn’t about controlling ourselves.
 Self-denial doesn’t equal contentment—contentment is inward and cannot be touched by circumstances, can’t be stolen by sickness or poverty, cannot be ruined by the loss of a job, friends, or house.
 Though I hate the cliché, this is one of those areas where we need to “Let go and let God.”